-OctoPus: Experimental quantification and data-based modelling of amino acid synthesis cost in Pseudomonas putida
+OctoPus: Experimental quantification of amino acid demand in Pseudomonas putida and its role in heterologous protein production

 DNA replication, mRNA transcription and protein translation, also known as the central dogma of Biology, are the molecular processes that govern the flow of genetic information within biological systems.
 These processes are essential for cell growth and cell survival, and all cells have essentially the same resource pool available to conduct them, consisting of tRNAs, nucleotides, ribosomes and amino acids.